A Farm House (Agriturismo)

 A different place to stay in Tuscany…

 The dream home restoration project of a Wall Street Trader and an Artist, Siena House is a real home restored for year round luxury in Tuscany.
 Space & light were the priority, but also authenticity; preserving all of the real Tuscan details inside and maintaining the outside as it was to leave the property with the feel that it had not been touched.
 Following 5 years of planning & restoration the building restored into a discreetly state-of-the-art property.

 Huge interior spaces on first and ground floors along with the third floor tower and viewing platform offer weatherproof comfort, real retreat and total relax.

 All bedrooms have great views – even in the bathrooms.
-All rooms have independently controlled A/C and integrated Mosquito Screens (that’s what the little black cord is in the images above and below).
+All rooms have independt in-room A/C units and integrated Mosquito Screens (that’s what the little black cord is in the images above and below).